swissup/module-marketplace/README.md

 # Marketplace

-Marketplace &mdash; is an extendable one-click modules and themes installer.
+Marketplace — is an extendable one-click modules and themes installer.
 It allows to add unlimited number of custom software update channels and install modules and themes from any third-party vendor including official Magento Marketplace.